 Using an exchange has its benefits.
 First, you can buy and hold Bitcoin Cash instead of simply buying or selling a contract whose price is tethered to the value of BCH.
 You can withdraw your tokens from your exchange wallet at any time.
 Secondly, exchanges tend to support a large variety of cryptocurrencies, which means more deposit and withdrawal options.
 Having a more diverse crypto pool to pull from also means traders have a broader selection of crypto trading pairs to play with.

-Exchanges are generally easy to use and cater to new users.
+Bitcoin Cash exchanges are generally easy to use and cater to new users.
 Many have extensive tutorials on how to execute trades.
 Some even have virtual sandboxes where you can practice trading with play money before trying the real thing.
 Just because exchanges offer a more simplified experience than broker platforms doesn’t mean they don’t have many of the same features.
 Most exchanges even offer leveraged trading to users with a risk appetite.

 Trading Bitcoin Cash involves many steps, so we’ve created a detailed guide explaining each step to help you better understand the trading process.